isao/hashsome/README.md

 # readme

-Get a hash (md5, sha, etc.) for files matching a pattern in a directory, or for each of a group of directories.
+A library to get a cryptographic hash (md5, sha, etc.) of some files in a directory, or hashes for each of a group of directories.
+Directories with hashes can get renamed on the filesystem.

 ## hashsome(dirs, [options], callback)